Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-11-24-SY-Sequera_fetchngs_Cgigas.md

 ### Missing `strandedness` column
 I noted that the output `samplesheet.csv` didn't have a `strandedness` column despite the assurance above, so reading documentation, I saw that the `--nf_core_rnaseq_strandedness` parameter applies only when `--nf_core_pipeline` parameter's value is `rnaseq`.
 I believe we do want to produce a sample sheet that can be used as direct input to `rnaseq`, so I ran the pipleine again, this time also with `--nf_core_pipeline rnaseq`.
 (I previously had not set a value in the `nf_core_pipeline` pulldown on the Launch `Run parameters` page.)
 This time I used the `skip_fastq_download` option since we only need a new sample sheet output this time.
 This succeeded, overwriting the files in the S3 `samplesheet` path, and the `samplesheet.csv` file now has a `strandedness` column with all values set to `auto`.
 Wall time was 4 m 43 s, with 0.1 CPU hours, and $0.002 estimated cost.

-Below are the parameters used given the above changes:
+Below are the parameters used given the above changes.
+Note the `"nf_core_pipeline": "rnaseq"`:
 ```
 {
     "custom_config_base": "https://raw.githubusercontent.com/nf-core/configs/master",